FuadPoroshtica/T-113-VLN1-H30/docs/diary.md

 ## 27/11/2023

 At 10:30 a meeting was started.
-Fuad, Garðar and Jón Logi showed up.
+Fuad, Gardar and Jón Logi showed up.
 Fuad was today's project manager.

 #### Daily Goals: